After G-7, Biden says he’s reestablishing US credibility

 At the news conference, Biden briefly confused Syria and Libya when he described the importance of providing humanitarian aid to countries torn apart by civil war.
 It was among a handful of verbal stumbles the president made.

-Biden then left on his way to Windsor Castle for a private audience with the queen— becoming the 13th president to have met with the 95-year-old monarch during her nearly-70 year reign.
+Biden then traveled to Windsor Castle for a private audience with the queen — becoming the 13th president to have met with the 95-year-old monarch.
+Biden greeted the queen on a dais in the castle courtyard and reviewed an assembled ceremonial guard before he and first lady Jill Biden joined her for tea.

+He said in a brief exchange with reporters that the queen asked him about Chinese President Xi Jinping and Putin during their meeting.
+The president described her as “very gracious” and invited her to visit the White House.

+“I don’t think she’ll be insulted, but she reminded me of my mother,” Biden said.

 (Copyright (c) 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)